mia-platform/documentation/docs/info/service_level_agreements.md

 The SLA does not apply to any unavailability of the Mia-Platform PaaS Hosting Services:

-1. That results from a suspension of the Mia-PlatformCloud Hosting Services licence due to unauthorized or irregular use.
+1. That results from a suspension of the Mia-Platform PaaS Hosting Services licence due to unauthorized or irregular use.

 2. That results from a suspension of the Mia-Platform PaaS Hosting Services licence due to payments delay.